Chow polynomials of rank-uniform labeled posets: Rank-uniform semimodular supersolvable lattices

+The following notion was introduced by Stanley in \cite{stanley1972supersolvable}. \begin{definition} A finite lattice $\Latt$ is \textit{supersolvable} if it is graded and if $\Latt$ admits a maximal chain of left modular elements. \end{definition} This is not Stanley's original definition but is equivalent to it by \cite[Theorem 1.1]{FoldesWoodroofe2022}.
 Supersolvable lattices appear in several areas of mathematics.
 The motivation behind the terminology comes from the fact that this class of posets contains lattices of subgroups of finite supersolvable groups \cite{stanley1972supersolvable}.
 Furthermore, from the definition it is clear that modular lattices are supersolvable.
 For instance, the poset $\P(\F_q^n)$ consisting of all subspaces of the vector space $(\F_q)^{n}$ over the finite field $\F_q$ ordered by inclusion is modular and so it is supersolvable---the poset $\P(\F_q^n)$ is often called a \emph{projective geometry} or a \emph{vector space lattice}.
 Further examples of supersolvable lattices in other areas of combinatorics include the non-crossing partition lattices of type A and the class of shuffle posets (see \cite[Chapter~4]{hersh-thesis}).

 In hyperplane arrangement theory, a flat $F$ in the intersection lattice $\L_{\Harr}$ of a complex hyperplane arrangment $\Harr$ is modular if and only if the natural map $\Arr_{\Harr} \rightarrow \Arr_{\Harr^F}$ between the arrangement complement $\Arr_{\Harr}$ of $\Harr$ and the arrangement complement $\Arr_{\Harr^F}$ of the localization $\Harr^F$ is a fibration (see \cite{Paris_2000} for the proof of that result, and see \cite{OT_1992} for a general reference on hyperplane arrangements).
 Thus, an intersection lattice $\L_{\Harr}$ is supersolvable if and only if there is a tower of codimension $1$ fibrations between $\Arr_{\Harr}$ and $\C^{\ast}$, induced by successive localizations.
 For instance, the intersection lattice of the $n$-th (type A) braid arrangement is supersolvable.
 Indeed the arrangement complement of the $n$-th braid arrangement is the $n$-th configuration space $\Conf_n(\C)$ of $\C$, and we have a tower of codimension $1$ fibrations between $\Conf_n(\C)$ and $\C^{\ast}$ given by forgetting points one after the other.
 The intersection lattice of the $n$-th braid arrangement is isomorphic to the $n$-th partition lattice, which is simply the set of all set partitions of $[n]$ ordered by refinement. \\